renzora/docs/docs/guide/plugins.md

 </div>
 ```

-By default, if you set `drag: true` when loading the plugin, the plugin will have drag handles as long as you specify `window` as the parent class like this:
+By default, if you set the option `drag: true` when loading the plugin, the plugin will have drag handles as long as you specify `window` as the parent class like this:
 ```<div class="window"></div>```

-If you have a draggable plugin and you don't want to drag the content are you can add the class `window_body` to the area you wish to not drag.
+If you have a draggable plugin and you don't want to drag the content, you can add the class `window_body` to the area you wish to not drag.

 ## API Reference